Learn About Skills and Duties of an Administrative Assistant

 Answering and transferring phone calls, appropriately forwarding messages and following up on inquiries

-Handling incoming correspondence, including emails, memos, faxes and mail, sometimes requiring a high level of discretion
+Handling incoming correspondence, including emails, memos, faxes and mail and sometimes requiring a high level of discretion

 Conducting industry-specific research, organizing important files and drafting supporting documentation for presentations, conferences and meetings